Raise Your Salary Raise Expectations

 - Search in Naukri.com or any job sites for the salary level offered for your position.
 You would gain a good idea of what can you expect from your potential employer.

-- Talk to the people who’re in the same industry and ask them what they think would be the best salary level for an efficient professional like you!
+- Talk to the people who’re in the same industry and ask them what they think would be the best salary level for efficient professionals like you!

 4. Mind your power